Achievable logoAchievable logo

 • 2021 - ABC Co. pays 3% of their 5% dividend

-If ABC Co. wanted to make a payment to common stockholders in 2022, here’s how it would look for both cumulative and straight:
+If ABC Co. wanted to make a payment to common stockholders in 2022, here’s how it would work for cumulative and straight preferred.

 Cumulative

-The company must make up past skipped dividends, plus pay 2022’s dividend to preferred stockholders before dividend payments to common stockholders
+The company must make up past skipped dividends and pay 2022’s dividend to preferred stockholders before paying any dividend to common stockholders.

 • Required dividend payments